Life Insurance with HIV/AIDS.

 The good news is…

-That when it comes to helping those who have become infected with the HIV virus, lots of things have changed over the past couple of decades.
+Many things have changed over the past couple of decades when it comes to helping those who have become infected with the HIV virus.
 As a result, individuals who become HIV positive are living longer and longer to the point where HIV is now being considered a “chronic” condition rather than a terminal illness.

 Why do life insurance companies care if I’ve been diagnosed with HIV?